-- Compulsory attendance
+- 3. Compulsory attendance

-- Exemption from compulsory attendance
+- 4. Exemption from compulsory attendance

+- 4A.
+Monitoring learner attendance

-- Admission to public schools
+- 5. Admission to public schools

 - 5A.
 Norms and standards for basic infrastructure and capacity in public schools

-6. 6A.
-6B.
-7. 8.
-8A.
-9. 10.
-10A.
-Language policy of public schools Curriculum and assessment Nondiscrimination in respect of official languages Freedom of conscience and religion at public schools Code of conduct Random search and seizure and drug testing at schools Suspension and expulsion from public school Prohibition of corporal punishment Prohibition of initiation practices Representative council of learners CHAPTER 3 12.
-12A.
-13. 14.
-15. 16.
-16A.
-17. 18.
-18A.
-19. 20.
-21. 22.
-23. 24.
-25. 26.
-27. 28.
-29. 30.
-31. 32.
-33. 33A.
-PUBLIC SCHOOLS Provision of public schools Merger of public schools Public schools on State property Public schools on private property Status of public schools Governance and professional management of public schools Functions and responsibilities of principal of public school Governing body serving two or more schools Constitution of governing body Code of conduct of governing body Enhancement of capacity of governing bodies Functions of all governing bodies Allocated functions of governing bodies Withdrawal of functions from governing bodies Membership of governing body of ordinary public school Membership of governing body of public school for learners with special education needs Failure by governing body to perform functions Recusal by members of governing body Reimbursement of members of governing body Committees of governing body Term of office of members and officebearers of governing bodies Status of minors on governing bodies of public schools Closure of public schools Prohibition of political activities during school time 34.
-35. 36.
-37. 38.
-38A.
-39. 40.
-41. 42.
-43. CHAPTER 4 FUNDING OF PUBLIC SCHOOLS Responsibility of State Norms and standards for school funding Responsibility of governing body School funds and assets of public schools Annual budget of public school Prohibition of payment of unauthorised remuneration, or giving of financial benefit or benefit in kind to certain employees School fees at public schools Parent's liability for payment of school fees Enforcement of payment of school fees Financial records and statements of public schools Audit or examination of financial records and statements Financial year of public school 45.
-45A.
-46. 47.
-48. 49.
-50. CHAPTER 5 INDEPENDENT SCHOOLS Establishment of independent school Admission age to independent school Registration of independent school Withdrawal of registration of independent school Subsidies to registered independent schools Declaration of independent school as public school Duties of Member of Executive Council relating to independent schools Registration of learner for education at home
+- 6. Language policy of public schools

+- 6A.
+Curriculum and assessment

+- 6B.
+Non-discrimination in respect of official languages

+- 7. Freedom of conscience and religion at public schools

+- 8. Code of conduct

+- 8A.
+Random search and seizure and drug testing at schools

+- 9. Suspension and expulsion from public school

+- 10. Prohibition of corporal punishment

+- 10A.
+Prohibition of initiation practices

+- 11. Representative council of learners

+PUBLIC SCHOOLS

+- 12. Provision of public schools

+- 12A.
+Merger of public schools

+- 13. Public schools on State property

+- 14. Public schools on private property

+- 15. Status of public schools

+- 16. Governance and professional management of public schools

+- 16A.
+Functions and responsibilities of principal of public school

+- 17. Governing body serving two or more schools

+- 18. Constitution of governing body

+- 18A.
+Code of conduct of governing body

+- 19. Enhancement of capacity of governing bodies

+- 20. Functions of all governing bodies

+- 21. Allocated functions of governing bodies

+- 22. Withdrawal of functions from governing bodies

+- 23. Membership of governing body of ordinary public school

+- 24. Membership of governing body of public school for learners with special education needs

+- 24A.
+Membership of governing body of public school with specialised focus on talent, including sport, performing arts or creative arts

+- 25. Dissolution of governing body

+- 26. Recusal by member of governing body

+- 27. Reimbursement of members of governing body

+- 28. Election of members of governing body

+- 29. Office-bearers of governing bodies

+- 30. Committees of governing body

+- 31. Term of office of members and office-bearers of governing bodies

+- 32. Status of learners on governing bodies of public schools

+- 33. Closure of public schools

+- 33A.
+Prohibition of political activities during school time

+FUNDING OF PUBLIC SCHOOLS

+- 34. Responsibility of State

+- 35. Norms and standards for school funding

+- 36. Responsibility of governing body

+- 37. School funds and assets of public schools

+- 38. Annual budget of public school - 38A.
+Prohibition of payment of unauthorised remuneration, or giving of financial benefit or benefit in kind to certain employees - 39.
+School fees at public schools - 40.
+Parent's liability for payment of school fees - 41.
+Enforcement of payment of school fees - 42.
+Financial records and statements of public schools - 43.
+Audit or examination of financial records and statements - 44.
+Financial year of public school

+INDEPENDENT SCHOOLS

+- 45. Establishment of independent school - 45A.
+Admission age to independent school - 46.
+Registration of independent school - 47.
+Withdrawal of registration of independent school - 48.
+Subsidies to registered independent schools - 49.
+Declaration of independent school as public school - 50.
+Duties of Member of Executive Council relating to independent schools - 51.
+Home education

-CHAPTER 6 TRANSITIONAL PROVISIONS
+TRANSITIONAL PROVISIONS